Pedro Taduran

-Pedro General Taduran Jr. (born October 29, 1996) is a Filipino professional boxer who has held the IBF mini flyweight title since July 2024, and previously held the IBF mini flyweight title from 2019 to 2021.
+Pedro General Taduran Jr. (born October 29, 1996) is a Filipino professional boxer.
+He is a two-time International Boxing Federation (IBF) mini flyweight, having held the title since July 2024, and previously from 2019 to 2021.

 Professional career

 Early career

 Taduran made his professional debut against Nathaniel Marasigan on May 16, 2015.
 He won the fight by a first-round technical knockout.
 He amassed a 12-1 record over the course of the next three years, with eight stoppage victories, winning the vacant PBF and PG&AB mini-flyweight title along the way.

 Taduran was scheduled to challenge the reigning WBC strawweight champion Wanheng Menayothin on August 29, 2018.
 The fight was contested in Nakhon Sawan, Thailand, which was Taduran's first professional fight outside of Philippines.
 Wanheng won the fight by unanimous decision, with scores of 118-108, 115-111 and 117-110.
 The wide decision was further accentuated by the two points that Taduran was deducted for low blows.

 Taduran was scheduled to defend his PG&AB mini-flyweight title against Jeffrey Galero on December 8, 2018.
 He won the fight by a second-round knockout.